Rickets in Adults: Causes, Symptoms, and Treatment

 Dietary Sources of Vitamin D: It is beneficial to incorporate foods rich in vitamin D into the diet.
 These include fatty fish (such as salmon and mackerel), fortified dairy products, cereals, and egg yolks.

 Dietary Sources of Calcium: A calcium-rich diet is crucial for bone health.
-Good sources of calcium include dairy products (milk, cheese, yogurt), leafy green vegetables (kale, broccoli), and fortified foods (orange juice, tofu).
+Good sources of calcium include dairy products (goat milk, cheese, yogurt), leafy green vegetables (kale, broccoli), and fortified foods (orange juice, tofu).

 4. Addressing Underlying Medical Conditions